 There are a host of accommodation options in Trang, ranging from budget and upwards.
 There are some good deals to be had around the train station, with rooms going in the region of 300-500 Baht (8-12 Euros) without air conditioning.

 For an overview of what’s on offer, just pop into one of the local tour offices near the train station.
 We got a full run down of all the places available to stay, a map, and detailed instructions to the nearest laundry place.
 All very helpful, and all very free.
+If, however, you would prefer to sort out your accommodation in advance, then we can recommend the following resources:

 i can recommend the online WikiVoyage site as a good resource for up to date information.
 However as this is crowd sourced, it’s only as good as the content people add to it, so this will improve over time.